Janie Hampton: Journalism, broadcasting and public speaking

-Hampton has written articles for various newspapers and magazines, including the Guardian,Janie Hampton, "Lost: one heartfelt tribute", The Guardian, 15 June 2005.
-Daily Telegraph, The Times, Independent,Janie Hampton, "Martin Adler" (obituary), The Independent, 27 July 2006.
-Spare Rib, Total Politics, New Statesman, Sunday Telegraph, and The Author."Post-delivery syndrome", The Author, Spring 2003.
+Hampton has written articles for various newspapers and magazines, including the Guardian, Daily Telegraph, The Times, Independent, Spare Rib, Total Politics, New Statesman, Sunday Telegraph, and The Author.
 In 2011, she was appointed Olympics Correspondent of The Oldie magazine.

-Hampton writes a "History Girl" blog on the 27th of every month with articles on a range of subjects including Elizabeth Fry, hammock exercise, and great women such as Victorian novelist and philanthropist Felicia Skene.
+Hampton wrote a "History Girl" blog every month with articles on a range of subjects including Elizabeth Fry, hammock exercise, and great women such as Victorian novelist and philanthropist Felicia Skene.

 Hampton has been a journalist in Zimbabwe, Kenya, Democratic Republic of Congo and Uganda and was interviewed about the history of the Olympic Games in London on various radio stations and television channels, including BBC Breakfast and Newsnight.

 Hampton has spoken at Cliveden House, The Oldie literary luncheons, The World Literacy Summit and many literary festivals.

+Books

-BooksA Family Outing in Africa described the Hampton's journey from Zimbabwe to the UK via Zaire (on public transport with her three children) and was published by Macmillan in 1988.
+A Family Outing in Africa described the Hampton's journey from Zimbabwe to the UK via Zaire (on public transport with her three children) and was published by Macmillan in 1988.
 She continued to write about health issues throughout the 1990s and was also increasingly successful as an author of social history.
-In 2002, her biography of writer and actor Joyce Grenfell was published to critical acclaim."Remarkable Joyce", The Oxford Writer, Summer 2003"Book of the week", The Week, 18 January 2003.The Austerity Olympics, a social history of the London Olympics of 1948, was introduced by Sebastian Coe and quoted by many Olympic observers, including Mayor of London Boris Johnson and was shortlisted for the William Hill Sports Book of the Year.
-The book was filmed by BBC TV as Bert and Dickie, starring Matt Smith and Geoffrey Palmer.How the Girl Guides Won the War chronicled the role of Guides and Brownies in 20th-century feminist history."Original Girl Power", Sunday Times, 25 July 2010.
+In 2002, her biography of writer and actor Joyce Grenfell was published to critical acclaim.

+The Austerity Olympics, a social history of the London Olympics of 1948, was introduced by Sebastian Coe and quoted by many Olympic observers, including Mayor of London Boris Johnson and was shortlisted for the William Hill Sports Book of the Year.
+The book was filmed by BBC TV as Bert and Dickie, starring Matt Smith and Geoffrey Palmer.

+How the Girl Guides Won the War chronicled the role of Guides and Brownies in 20th-century feminist history.

-In 2018, Lionsgate of Hollywood obtained the rights to the book for a film, produced by Ryan Christians of Marc Platt Productions.
+In 2018, Lionsgate of Hollywood obtained the rights to the book for a film.

-Hampton's latest two books are about the coronation of Queen Elizabeth II (Rationing and Revelry) and state visits by members of the British Royal Family (The Royal Tours).